btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 ##### 2. Create Postgresql Database.

 By default BTCPay Server will store data in a single SQLite file.
-A more robust option is to use Postgresql which requires the appropriate database and user exist.
+A more robust option is to use Postgresql which requires the appropriate database and user to exist.

 ```bash
 ~$ sudo -u postgres psql